How to avoid being found intentionally homeless

 Rent or mortgage arrears

-The council could decide you're intentionally homeless if you lose your home because either:
+The council could decide you're intentionally homeless if you lose your home because you:

-you didn't pay the rent or mortgage and you could afford to
+did not pay the rent or mortgage when you could afford to

 Eviction for antisocial behaviour